biolab/orange-web2/public/blog/2019-1-the-mystery-of-test-and-score/the-mystery-of-test-and-score.md

 ---
-author="Ajda Pretnar"
+author: "Ajda Pretnar"
-date= '2019-01-28'
+date: '2019-01-28'
-draft= false
+draft: false
-title="The Mystery of Test & Score"
+title: "The Mystery of Test & Score"
-type="blog"
+type: "blog"
-thumbImage = "/blog_img/2019/1/28/ts-blog.png"
+thumbImage: "/blog_img/2019/1/28/ts-blog.png"
-image = ""
+image: ""
-blog=["cross validation", "leave one out", "LOO", "test and score"] shortExcerpt = "Test & Score widget is used for evaluating model performance, but what do the methods do?
+blog: ["cross validation", "leave one out", "LOO", "test and score"]
+shortExcerpt: "Test & Score widget is used for evaluating model performance, but what do the methods do?
 We explain each of them in a few lines."

-longExcerpt = "Test & Score widget is used for evaluating model performance, but what do the methods do?
+longExcerpt: "Test & Score widget is used for evaluating model performance, but what do the methods do?
 We explain cross validation, random sampling, leave one out and cross validation by feature in a few lines."
 ---
 Test & Score is surely one the most used widgets in Orange.
 Fun fact: it is the fourth in popularity, right after Data Table, File and Scatter Plot.
 So let us dive into the nuts and bolts of the Test & Score widget.